-We had discussed her situation during the phone call when she made the appointment, and since we always seek a medical clearance before treating skin lesions of this nature I had asked Cathy to consult her General Medical Practitioner and obtain a referral to a Specialist Dermatologist for a Medical Clearance.
+We had discussed her situation during the phone call when she made the pigmentation appointment, and since we always seek a medical clearance before treating skin lesions of this nature I had asked Cathy to consult her General Medical Practitioner and obtain a referral to a Specialist Dermatologist for a Medical Clearance.

-Speaking to Cathy, we certainly appreciated the distress and embarrassment that her Melasma was causing her, and having reviewed Cathy’s skin type and the medical report we were able to develop a Melasma treatment program with her.
+Speaking to Cathy, we certainly appreciated the distress and embarrassment that her Melasma was causing her, and having reviewed Cathy’s skin type and the medical report we were able to develop a Melasma removal treatment program with her.
 We were cautious to ensure that Cathy understood that results are individual and that she accepted and truly understood that because of the nature of melasma the result cannot be guaranteed.

 At City Laser Clinic, we are also careful to discuss other methods of treating skin pigmentations such as MELASMA so that our clients can assess the risks and benefits of Laser treatment and alternate methods of treatment.

-Cathy understood the potential benefits and limitations of the Laser therapy and we were assured that she understood the situation, and we commenced a treatment program of 10 weekly treatments with MedLite Q-switched 1064nm Nd:Yag.
+Cathy understood the potential benefits and limitations of the Laser therapy and we were assured that she understood the situation, and we commenced a laser treatment program of 10 weekly treatments with MedLite Q-switched 1064nm Nd:Yag.

-Cathy has achieved an overall reduction of about 70% in the density of the Melasma pigmentations a level that is easier to cover with makeup than the darker pigmentation that Cathy had prior to laser therapy at City Laser Clinic.
+Cathy has achieved an overall reduction of about 70% in the density of the Melasma pigmentation a level that is easier to cover with makeup than the darker Melasma pigmentation that Cathy had prior to laser therapy at City Laser Clinic.
 We recognise that Cathy may have hoped for more reduction, but we do see the benefit and appreciate that Cathy returns for her maintenance visits and that she does recognise that it is the best result that she could hope for, though naturally we all hope that in time something better can be done.

-City Laser Clinic therapists have the experience, training and qualifications to provide safe and effective treatment of all types of skin pigmentation.
+City Laser Clinic therapists have the experience, training and qualifications to provide safe and effective laser treatments of all types of skin pigmentation.
 The City Laser Clinic therapists do sometimes need to refer clients to their General Medical Practitioner for assessment and when in doubt will not treat until a Medical Clearance is provided.